nielsmaerten/ynab-buddy/docs/how-to-configure.md

 ### `ynab_token`

 Your YNAB Personal Access Token.
-You can create one here: https://app.youneedabudget.com/settings/developer
+To create one, visit: https://app.youneedabudget.com/settings/developer

 This token is only used to communicate with the YNAB API.
-It otherwise won't leave your system and doesn't get shared with anyone other than YNAB.
+It otherwise won't leave your system and doesn't get send to anyone other than YNAB.
 If you suspect somebody knows your token other than yourself, you should revoke it from the link above.

+Required if you want ynab-buddy to upload transactions for you.